zacharyw/Yatzy-Refactoring-Kata/README.md

 ﻿# Background
-Imagine you are an engineer tasked with extending the behavior of the existing Yatzy game to occomodate users who might lose or forget all 5 required dice.
+Imagine you are an engineer tasked with extending the behavior of the existing Yatzy game to accommodate users who might lose or forget all 5 required dice.

 Playing the feature story defined below, given the existing